jasondchambers/deploytool/README.md

 # deploytool
-Provides continuous delivery capability for websites deployed to Google Cloud.
+Provides continuous delivery capability for websites deployed to Google Cloud from container images stored on DockerHub.

 ## Step 1